agentanti714/Setup-Builder/README.md

 >[!NOTE]
 >**To use, open Setup.py**
->Also, try to help me populate items.csv and placements.csv

-All portable items are assumed to fit ideally (e.g. angel's always gets x150)

 >[!WARNING]
 >DO NOT USE COMMAS AS ANYTHING OTHER THAN SEPARATORS/DELIMITERS BETWEEN ENTRIES FOR .csv FILES